cbdevnet/midimonster/backends/lua.md

 Every instance has its own interpreter state which can be loaded with custom scripts.

-To process incoming channel events, the MIDIMonster calls corresponding Lua functions (if they exist) with the value (as a Lua `number` type) as parameter.
-Alternatively, a designated default channel handler which will receive events for all incoming channels may be supplied in the configuration.
+To process incoming channel events, the MIDIMonster calls corresponding Lua functions (if they exist) with the normalized event value (as a Lua `number` type) as parameter.
+Alternatively, a designated default channel handler which will receive events for all incoming channels may be set in the configuration.

 The backend can also call Lua functions repeatedly using a timer, allowing users to implement time-based functionality (such as evaluating a fixed mathematical function or outputting periodic updates).